 SigNoz is built to support OpenTelemetry natively.
 OpenTelemetry is becoming the world standard for generating and managing telemetry data (Logs, metrics and traces).
-It also provides users flexibility in terms of storage.
-You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
+It provides a fast OLAP datastore, ClickHouse as the storage backend.

 SigNoz comes with out of box visualization of things like RED metrics.

 You can also use flamegraphs to visualize spans from your trace data.
 All of this comes out of the box with SigNoz.

 Some of the things SigNoz can help you track:

 - Application overview metrics like RPS, 50th/90th/99th Percentile latencies, and Error Rate

 - See exact request trace to figure out issues in downstream services, slow DB queries, call to 3rd party services like payment gateways, etc

 - Filter traces by service name, operation, latency, error, tags/annotations.

 - Unified UI for both metrics and traces